-Views experienced from within the Barbican Estate are rarely arbitrary.
-Built on land reduced to rubble in World War II, the architects carefully designed a series of introverted vistas, directing the eye inwards onto their own creation rather than out towards the derelict, industrial surroundings.
-Sound Views of the Barbican Estate is both a conceptual and aesthetic exploration of this design.
-Through the de-construction, manipulation, and re-contextualisation of the Barbican Estate’s natural soundscape, I have composed sound views, which direct the ear of the listener inwards.
-Much as the architects’ fortified design segregates those who occupy it from the space beyond the walls, these sound views should isolate the listener, sonically displacing them from the wider city, and offering a contrasting soundscape to that which is experienced from outside the estate.
-I respond to the aesthetic of the myriad architectural vistas, sonifying my own reaction to, and interpretation of, their visual characteristics.
-Most simply, I have created a sound world which I feel embodies the architecture’s imperfections and state of decay, and which parallels the ubiquitous distorted concrete facade.
+Views from within the Barbican Estate are rarely arbitrary.
+Built on land reduced to rubble in World War II, the architects designed a series of introverted vistas, directing the eye inwards onto their own creation rather than out towards the derelict, industrial surroundings.
+Sound Views of the Barbican Estate is a conceptual and aesthetic exploration of this design.
+Through the deconstruction, manipulation, and re-contextualisation of the Barbican Estate’s natural soundscape, I have composed sound views, which direct the ear of the listener inwards.
+Much as the architects’ fortified design segregates those who occupy it from the space beyond the walls, these sound views should isolate the listener, displacing them sonically from the wider city, and offering a contrasting soundscape to that which is experienced outside the estate.
+I respond to the aesthetic of the myriad architectural vistas, making audible my own reaction to, and interpretation of, their visual characteristics.
+In short, I have created a sound world which I feel embodies the architecture’s imperfections and state of decay, and which parallels the ubiquitous distorted concrete facade.

 The architectural views, alongside which the six electroacoustic miniatures are experienced, are panoramic and immersive, and range in depth.
 The viewer is invited to focus as much on the patterns and textures of their immediate environment as they are on the distant horizon.
 The listener is invited to do the same; not only to explore and deconstruct each element of the sound-world, but also to consider it as a whole.